 Constitutional scholar Kermit Roosevelt launches wartime policies into the spotlight with his latest book Allegiance

-When Kermit Roosevelt, professor of constitutional law at the University of Pennsylvania Law School considered topics for a new book to follow his award-winning novel In the Shadow of the Law, he knew just two things: he would write about the Supreme Court, having deep knowledge of its inner workings from his clerkship with Justice David Souter, and he would recapture a time in American history that most reflects our nation today.
+When Kermit Roosevelt, a constitutional law scholar, considered topics for a new book to follow his award-winning novel In the Shadow of the Law, he knew just two things: he would write about the Supreme Court, having deep knowledge of its inner workings from his clerkship with Justice David Souter, and he would recapture a time in American history that most reflects our nation today.
 What Roosevelt didn’t expect to find were the uncanny and troubling parallels to wartime Washington after the attack on Pearl Harbor.
-The threat of terrorism spread across the country; those of a certain ethnicity were seen as suspicious; the government extended federal power in the name of national security.
+The threat of terrorism spread across the country.
+Those of a certain ethnicity were seen as suspicious.
+The government extended federal power in the name of national security.
 We know from recent events at Guantanamo Bay and cases of racial prejudice where this can lead, yet we seem to have forgotten just how far we can go.

 But Roosevelt remembers.
-He remembers because in the course of researching his book, he found himself at the center of an incredible mystery with government corruption and personal greed at every turn.
+He remembers because in the course of researching his book, he found himself at the center of an incredible mystery, one with government corruption and personal greed at every turn.
 He remembers because he immersed himself in the stories of innocent people, persecuted unjustly, cast off as outsiders by their own neighbors and friends.
 He remembers because he was inspired by the heroism of those who gave up their freedom for others—outraged by those who took it away.

 Suspenseful, lyrically written, and ingeniously crafted, Allegiance is historical fiction at its best.
 The author follows the Roosevelt tradition of illuminating issues, giving voice to those who go unheard, and imparting a message of tolerance, fairness, and virtue that speaks to our nation’s values.
 As the Wall Street Journal writes, “The Roosevelts deepened a passion for social justice,” and the legacy continues to this day.
 On his speaking tour, he examines current policies, the challenges facing government and citizens with the increasing threat of terrorism, and he provides historical context.
 He also explores the deeper meaning of American ideals and offers guiding principles to how we can protect them.

-By coincidence, the book release coincided with George Takei’s Broadway show (Allegiance), a musical based on his childhood years in internment camps.
+By coincidence, the book release coincided with George Takei’s Broadway show, also titled Allegiance.
+The musical is based on his childhood years in internment camps.
 They tell two sides of the same story in what are poignant, cautionary, and inspiring tales about a subject that’s time has finally come.